Skip to main content

 Treatment + Mood Board

-A treatment and a mood board are essential tools to kickstart your project.
-The following exercises will guide you in creating both.
+A treatment and a mood board are your two main deliverables.
+The exercises below help you build both.

 Growth, justice, community, knowledge, morality, conflict, empathy, culture, technology, progress, sustainability, imagination, equality, consciousness, purpose